Welcome to, In his Pocket.

 "Cherry and dragon heartstring 10 and 1 quarter inches."

 After what seemed to be twenty wands later and a more and more excited Ollivander after each failure the man rushed off to the back.

 Lucius placed his hand on Draco's shoulder, "It will take as long as it takes.
-The wand that chose Mr. Potter is in the shop, it is up to Mr. Ollivander to find it." the curiosity in Mr. Malfoy's voice was clear.
+The wand that chose Mr. Potter is in the shop, it is up to Mr. Ollivander to find it."
+The curiosity in Mr. Malfoy's voice was clear.
 From there the Malfoy's spoke with each other in the corner of the shop to leave Harry to his shopping.

 Ollivander came back with a serious face and only one box and stared into Harry's eyes with the unblinking silver that unsettled Harry.

 "An unusual combination, Holly and Phoenix feather."
-It was a whisper but everyone heard him speak.
+It was a whisper, but everyone heard him speak.
 The grave tone getting the attention of the Malfoy's.

 Ollivander was still serious, "Curious, very curious."

 Harry looked at him for a moment before finding his voice, "I'm sorry, sir, but what's curious?"

 Ollivander took the wand from him gently and looked it over.

 "I remember ever wand I've ever sold, every single one.
 It just so happens that the Phoenix whose tail feather resides within this wand, gave another.
 Just one."
 He said, even more seriously making Harry gulp and the Malfoy's even more interested.